UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 Over the first two weeks we introduced the language `R`, which is heavily used in bioinformatics.
 `R` is particularly effective for interacting with and visualising data, as well as performing statistical analyses.
-However, in modern bioinformatics `R` is commonly used in the mid to late stage of many analyses.
+However, in modern bioinformatics `R` is commonly used in the middle to late stage of many analyses.
 An important step in many analyses is moving data around on a high-performance computer (HPC), and setting jobs running than can take hours, days or even weeks to perform.
 For this, we need to learn how to write scripts which perform these actions, and the primary language for this is `bash`.